 STEP 9: Once everything is set, you must set the SWAP file as permanent, else you will lose the SWAP after reboot.
 Run this command:

 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab

 You can launch ‘System Monitor’ utility and check SWAP status.
 It should be enabled!

 METHOD 2: GUI Way using GParted

-STEP 1: First thing to know before you do anything is how much SWAP do you need.
+STEP 1: First thing to know before you do anything is to figure out the SWAP size.
 Typically, it is good to have twice as much as your RAM.
 But you can even go ahead with exactly as much as your RAM – your choice.
 In this example, I choose to go with twice that of RAM.
 I have my test PC with 2 GB memory.
 So, I will set 4 GB as SWAP.

 STEP 2: Once you figured out the size of SWAP space, it’s time to create a partition of that size.
 You need to be careful here.
-Any wrong doing here may mean a major data loss!
-So for beginners, I would recommend to take a backup of your personal data to an external hard disk drive before moving ahead.
+Any wrongdoing here may mean a major data loss!
+So for beginners, I would recommend taking a backup of your personal data to an external hard disk drive before moving ahead.

 STEP 3: Boot your PC into the GParted Live USB drive.
 Ubuntu/Linux Mint live USB users need to start GParted after booting into live desktop.

 STEP 4: In the GParted window, select the Partition which you want to resize.
 Right-click on it and select ‘Resize’.